 The gas purchase contract with the Trust terminates on the earlier to occur of December 31, 2012 and the termination of the Trust.
-The Trust will terminate upon the first to occur of (i) an affirmative vote of the holders of not less than 66 2/3% of the outstanding Trust units to liquidate the Trust, and (ii) such time as the ratio of the cash amounts received by the Trust from the NPI to administrative costs of the Trust is less than 1.2 to 1.0 for three consecutive quarters.
+The Trust will terminate upon the first to occur of (i) an affirmative vote of the holders of not less than $66^{2/3}\%$ of the outstanding Trust units to liquidate the Trust, and (ii) such time as the ratio of the cash amounts received by the Trust from the NPI to administrative costs of the Trust is less than 1.2 to 1.0 for three consecutive quarters.
 The Trust will also terminate on March 1 of any year if it is determined that the pre-tax future net cash flows, discounted at 10%, attributable to the estimated net proved reserves of the NPI on the preceding December 31 are less than \$25.0 million.
-Based on natural gas reserve estimates at December 31, 2005 prepared by independent reserve engineers, the Trust has advised its investors that, unless the Henry Hub spot price for natural gas on December 31, 2006 exceeds approximately \$6.25 per MMBtu, the Trust will terminate on March 1, 2007.
-The Henry Hub spot price for natural gas on December 31, 2005 and August 1, 2006 was \$10.08 per MMBtu and \$8.045 per MMBtu, respectively.
+Based on natural gas reserve estimates at December 31, 2005 prepared by independent reserve engineers, the Trust will terminate on March 1, 2007.
+The Henry Hub spot price for natural gas on December 31, 2005 and October 25, 2006 was \$10.08 per MMBtu and \$7.135 per MMBtu, respectively.
 Upon termination of the Trust, the gas purchase contract with Torch Energy Marketing, Inc., an affiliate of the original sponsor of the Trust, or TEMI, including the portion assigned to us, will terminate.
-Based upon our estimated production for the twelve months ending September 30, 2007 and the weighted average net realized sales price for our production used in calculating our Estimated Adjusted EBITDA for that twelve-month period under the caption "Cash Distribution Policy and Restrictions on Distributions," we estimate that, if the sharing arrangement in respect of the Trust was terminated as of October 1, 2006, our revenues would be reduced by approximately \$5.8 million during such twelve-month period and the \$8.0 million contributed to us for the Class D interests would offset such a shortfall for approximately \$5.8 million during such twelve-month period.
+Based upon our estimated Adjusted EBITDA for that twelve-month period under the caption "Cash Distribution Policy and Restrictions on Distributions," we estimate that, if the sharing arrangement in respect of the Trust was terminated as of January 1, 2007, our revenues would be reduced by approximately \$4.4 million during such twelve-month period and the \$8.0 million contributed to us for the Class D interests would offset such a shortfall for approximately 1.8 years, if the production and prices set forth under "Cash Distributions-Our Estimated Cash Available to Pay Distributions" were to remain constant throughout such period.